I Was Dreaming 5:470:00/5:47

 Some of the artists I toured with were:

 B.B.
-King, Jethro Tull (interview here), John Denver, The Jefferson Airplane, Linda Ronstadt, The Kansas City Philharmonic Orchestra, The Nitty Gritty Dirt Band, Jimmy Messina, Timothy B. Schmidt, Rusty Young, Papa John Creach, Grace Slick, Jack Casady, Jorma Kaukonen (interview here), Spencer Dryden, Marty Balin, Paul Kantner, The Grateful Dead, George Carlin, Steve Martin, Poco, Hot Tuna, Dan Hicks & The Hot Licks, The Ozark Mountain Daredevils, It’s A Beautiful Day, Pacific Gas & Electric, Jimmie Spheeris, Commander Cody & The Lost Planet Airmen, Mary Travers (Peter, Paul & Mary), The Charlie Daniels Band, Country Joe McDonald & The Fish (interview here), The Grassroots, Mason Profitt, The Persuasions, Blue Oyster Cult, Big Brother & The Holding Company (interview here), Leonard Nimoy, Bolo Sette, John Lee Hooker, The Chad Mitchell, Roger McGuinn (interview here), Ian & Sylvia, Humble Pie, Modern Folk Quartet, Humble Pie, Richar Pryor, KC Grits, Ewing Street Times, Steve Goodman, The Guess Who, Bill Rose, The Mary Clayton Band, Bill Spears, Ted Anderson, Danny Cox, Brewer & Shipley (interview here)…and many more.
+King, Jethro Tull (interview here), John Denver, The Jefferson Airplane, Linda Ronstadt, The Kansas City Philharmonic Orchestra, The Nitty Gritty Dirt Band, Jimmy Messina, Timothy B. Schmidt, Rusty Young, Papa John Creach, Grace Slick, Jack Casady, Jorma Kaukonen (interview here), Spencer Dryden, Marty Balin, Paul Kantner, George Carlin, Steve Martin, Poco, Hot Tuna, Dan Hicks & The Hot Licks, The Ozark Mountain Daredevils, It’s A Beautiful Day, Pacific Gas & Electric, Jimmie Spheeris, Commander Cody & The Lost Planet Airmen, Mary Travers (Peter, Paul & Mary), The Charlie Daniels Band, Country Joe McDonald & The Fish (interview here), The Grassroots, Mason Profitt, The Persuasions, Blue Oyster Cult, Big Brother & The Holding Company (interview here), Leonard Nimoy, Bolo Sette, John Lee Hooker, The Chad Mitchell, Roger McGuinn (interview here), Ian & Sylvia, Humble Pie, Modern Folk Quartet, Humble Pie, Richard Pryor, KC Grits, Ewing Street Times, Steve Goodman, The Guess Who, Bill Rose, The Mary Clayton Band, Bill Spears, Ted Anderson, Danny Cox, Brewer & Shipley (interview here)…and many more.

 Looking back, what was the highlight of your time in your career?